 Korean actors are generally great at portraying their characters.
 But I must say there was something different about the acting of Kim Hee-ae(Sun Woo), Park Hae-joon(Tae Oh), Han So-hee(Da-Kyung), and Jeon Jin Seo(Lee Joon Young).
 Their facial expressions mixed with their body language was executed so perfectly that it made me feel every sense of their words.
 I have a hard time calling them “actors” because they portray their characters so well it makes everything feels real.

 The whole drama creates this very lifelike feel, you start believing it the moment you start watching.
 Sun Woo is ruthless and tends to be obsessive, a bit psychotic, but she is also very intelligent and calculating.
 I think such varying qualities made her incredibly strong.
 Throughout the drama, I kept on rooting for her even though I despised some of her decisions.
-KIm Hee-ae is considered one of the best actresses in South Korea and I can see why.
+Kim Hee-ae is considered one of the best actresses in South Korea and I can see why.

-Park Hae-joon and Han So-hee acting is also quite good.
+Park Hae-joon and Han So-hee acting are also quite good.
 Throughout the drama, I have hated, loved, and pitied their characters.
 This just reveals how great of an actor they are.
 Throughout, I despised Han So Hee’s (Da Kyung) character, she is not only a hypocrite but a homewrecker.
 She wanted to be accepted and be seen as righteous even after destroying another’s union.
 I, however, started to pity her towards the end, when she started to get a ‘dose of her own medicine’.
 Things turned out quite unfortunate but this just goes to prove Karma’s a bitch.

 Park Hae-Joon (Tae Oh) too, gave a great performance.
 He was probably the most hated character, being a terrible husband and father.
 Despite being weak in so many ways he was so interesting to watch.
 Towards the end, I pitied him.
 I felt sorry for him.